mrdanbrooks/mrdanbrooks.github.io/_posts/2017-11-30-copy-path-service.md

 published: true
 summary: How to add a service to finder that copies the path of a file to the clip board.
 ---
-# Adding a Copy Path Service to OSX

 I need to capture the path of a file from finder on a regular basis, to create links within documents on my desktop.
 Finder does not have built-in functionality to copy a files path to the clipboard.
 I decided to create a service to allow me to do this.